nabeelvalley/docs/nodejs/static-and-compiles.md

 I have not yet used it, but it is a fairly small project and I'd just like to keep a note of it

+> Contribution Idea, ensure that CSS classes in javascript are rendered as well - such as the ones in eventhandlers, etc.

 ## [React Static](https://github.com/stereobooster/react-snap)

 This also uses the Minimal CSS package above, it's useful for compiling single page apps into static sites with multiple pages and makes use of route-crawling to get all the pages